Noble Audio FoKus Mystique Review

 The Mystique’s low end is moderately and widely boosted.
 Subs are present enough to provide some added rumble and power, while mid bass comes across with a hefty, punchy slam.
 High bass takes its time rolling off, finding an amplitude that gives a persistent warmth and drive to the Mystique’s overall tone.
 I find high bass and low mids are entirely too emphasized in a lot of wireless balances, and frequently contribute to an unpleasant, muffled timbre.
 The Fokus Mystique, however, works this high bass boost into its balance very tastefully, imparting a genuinely pleasant warmth without sacrificing clarity.
 Though I think the Noble Fokus Mystique is a pretty dynamic wireless bud that works with most genres, this low end balance seemed to hit a sweet spot with more electronic tracks.

-To my ears, it seems like the Noble Audio’s Mystique has a moderately V shaped tuning that expresses itself most apparently in its mids.
-Low mids find a little extra emphasis as they seem roped into the Mystique’s low end roll off.
-Attenuation occurs in the center mids before high mids ramp into a typical low/mid-treble boost.
+To my ears, it seems like the Noble Audio’s Mystique has a moderately V shaped tuning.
+Low mids find a little extra emphasis as they seem roped into the Mystique’s moderately boosted high bass.
+Attenuation occurs in the center mids before high mids ramp into a typical ear gain boost in the low and mid treble.
 I primarily heard the low mids’ dominance on snare drums and toms which had extra thump in their impact, and acoustic guitars that found a little extra hum in their lower tones.
 Vocals mostly came through sounding very natural and balanced, with some extra amplitude in their lower fundamental that was well balanced with the high mid boost that colored their upper-mid overtones.
 Though distorted guitars sounded particularly meaty and heavy on metal tracks for example, I found that the Mystique’s center-mid attenuation generally decreased their presence and volume in a lot of my listens.
 This seems like a result of an intentional tuning style rather than an outright flaw, but I’ll talk a little more about this when I get into some of my in-app EQ adjustments.

 The Noble Audio Fokus Mysitque’s high frequency balance is likely what impresses me the most.
 Don’t worry – it’s cooler and more reserved than the bold treble boost found in Noble’s Falcon, but it still imparts a good deal of character and lift onto the Mystique’s overall tone.
 The electric guitars that I felt critical towards in the mids take on a bright shine and present shimmery harmonic qualities.
 Cymbals have wispy, granular details in their decays, and vocals come through with smooth, non-sibilant airiness.
 Treble extension is pretty standard, but can be pushed forward a bit with a little in-app EQ’ing.
 It’s this colorfully boosted high end breathes realism and detail into the Mystique’s fairly warm and full tone.